m-daniela/chat-app/Notes/work.md

 - https://core.telegram.org/techfaq#q-do-you-use-ige-ige-is-broken [6]

 The MTProto protocol was created in 2013 for the Telegram messaging app.
-End-to-end encryption is not enabled by default and it is only supported for private chats and this is usually considered a (serious) drawback in app comparison [?].
+End-to-end encryption is not enabled by default and it is only supported for private chats and this is usually considered a (serious) drawback in app comparison.

-In 2017, the protocol was upgraded from MTProto 1.0 to MTProto 2.0, which uses SHA256, padding when computing the message key and dependance on the authorization key.
+In 2017, the protocol was upgraded from MTProto 1.0 to MTProto 2.0, which uses SHA256, padding when computing the message key and is dependant on the authorization key.

 Normal chats, or cloud chats, are only encrypted between the client and the server.
-For message encryption, AES256 in IGE mode [6] and an IV are used and the key is obtained from a combination between the middle 128 bits of the SHA256 hash of the message, padding, message id etc. and 32 bytes from the authorization key.
+For message encryption, AES256 in IGE mode [@mtproto_faq] and an IV are used and the key is obtained from a combination between the middle 128 bits of the SHA256 hash of the message, padding, message id etc. and 32 bytes from the authorization key.

 The authorization key is shared by the client and the server using a Diffie-Hellman key exchange.
 They are 2048 bits long and the server key is a RSA key that is kept on the server and rarely changed.

 The message is then sent along with a header containing the authentication key idetifier and the message key.
-To keep backward compatibility between the versions, the key identifier is composed of the lower 64 bits of the SHA1 hash of the authorization key.
-[2] /x
+To keep backward compatibility between the versions, the key identifier is composed of the lower 64 bits of the SHA1 hash of the authorization key. [@mtproto_desc] /x

 For the secret chats, the message key also depends on the secret chat key.
 The keys are generated and exchanged using the Diffie-Hellman protocol and they are 256 bytes long.
-To ensure forward secrecy, the users initiate the re-keying protocol after 100 encrypted and decrypted messages or after it was in use for more tha a week and the old keys are deleted.
-[5]
+To ensure forward secrecy, the users initiate the re-keying protocol after 100 encrypted and decrypted messages or after it was in use for more tha a week and the old keys are deleted. [@mtproto_pfs]

 The messages are encrypted using AES256 in IGE mode and an 256 bit IV, where the encryption key is obtained from the hash of the message key.
 The message key is the middle bits obtained from parts of the shared secret, plaintext message and some random padding.
-The encryption key fingerprint and the message key are, also, added over the ciphertext.
-[3] To decrypt, the steps from creating the ciphertext and keys are taken in reverse order.
+The encryption key fingerprint and the message key are, also, added over the ciphertext. [@mtproto_e2ee] To decrypt, the steps from creating the ciphertext and keys are taken in reverse order.

-For files, they are encrypted with one-time keys and are save on the server.
+For files, they are encrypted with one-time keys and are saved on the server.
 They are randomly generated 256 bit AES keys and IVs and will be used to encrypted the files using AES256 in IGE mode as well.

 If a client still uses MTProto 1.0, the other client will downgrade to the previous version.